junior-dev-struggle-bus/junior-dev-struggle-blog/content/blog/20190727thetechbehindtheblog/index.md

 The website is developed using the [Gatsby CLI](https://www.gatsbyjs.org/docs/quick-start).
 Its Github repo is [here](https://github.com/junior-dev-struggle-bus/junior-dev-struggle-blog), and it is hosted on [Netlify](https://www.netlify.com/).

 #### The Basics of the Gatsby Build
 The starter template from which we cloned did some of the heavy lifting for us.
-I'm going to go over the starter stuff that we in the repo currently - if you spin un a new Gatsby application (gatsby new mynewapplication), you'll be missing some of this code.
+I'm going to go over the starter stuff that we have in the repo currently - if you spin up a new Gatsby application (e.g. `gatsby new mynewapplication` in your terminal), you'll be missing some of this code.
 Below you'll see the files and directories.

 ![](./directoriesAndFiles.png)